 5 Ways to Reach the Summit of Pikes Peak

 There’s something about momentous mountains that drives humans to conquer them.
-Pikes Peak—America’s Mountain is unique in that it is a mountain that is surmountable by people of many different ages and abilities.
+Pikes Peak—America’s Mountain — is unique in that it is surmountable by people of many ages and abilities.
 It is a truly accessible fourteener, with multiple routes to the top.
 Do you want to challenge yourself and test your strength by ascending the mountain on foot?
 Or would you prefer to let someone else do the work as you relax and watch the world go by?
-Both are valid options, and both are available to Pikes Peak visitors.
-We’ve created a list of five different ways to reach the Summit of Pikes Peak, ranked from difficult to easy.
+Both are valid options and available to Pikes Peak visitors.
+We’ve created a list of five ways to reach the Summit of Pikes Peak, ranked from most difficult to least difficult.
 Pick your favorite or try all five — the mountain is not going anywhere anytime soon.

 1. Hike to the Pikes Peak Summit Via Barr Trail

 The most difficult way to summit Pikes Peak is to hike to the top.
-There are multiple routes to the summit, including a route via the popular Crags located along the route to Cripple Creek.
+There are multiple routes to the summit, including one via the popular Crags, located along the route to Cripple Creek.
 The most popular route by far is Barr Trail in Manitou Springs.
-This route is challenging, with a 7,000-foot gain in elevation and 13.5 miles of uphill hiking.
+This route is challenging, with 7,000 feet of elevation gain and 13.5 miles of uphill hiking.
 The benefit of the trail’s popularity is that you are very likely to encounter help if you find yourself injured or ill along the trail.
 It also decreases the likelihood you will get lost.

-If you want to make the climb, it is highly recommended that you park in a free parking area and shuttle to the trailhead.
-Extended parking is extremely limited during warmer months and all rules and meters are strictly observed.
-You will need at least 2 liters of water for your hike, adequate shoes, sun protection, snacks and layers of clothing.
-Get an early start no matter the time of year you go and always, always, have a back-up plan to get down the mountain.
+If you want to make the climb, it is highly recommended that you park in a free lot and take a shuttle to the trailhead.
+Extended parking is extremely limited during warmer months, and all rules and meters are strictly observed.
+You will need at least 2 liters of water, adequate shoes, sun protection, snacks, and layers of clothing for your hike.
+Get an early start, no matter the time of year you go, and always, always, have a backup plan to get down the mountain.

 A Note About Combining the Incline with Your Pikes Peak Ascent